AlecDziwanowski/HW18-SocialNetworkAPI/README.md

 ## Roadmap
 ### Future Modifications
 - Build frontend
+- When a friend is added to one user, add said user as friend as well.

 <!-- - [ ] Nested Feature -->

-See the [open issues](https://github.com/AlecDziwanowski/HW13-E-Commerce/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/AlecDziwanowski/HW18-SocialNetworkAPI/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>